elfrances/actFileTool/README.md

 GPX files are plain text files that use XML encoding based on the following [data schema](http://www.topografix.com/GPX/1/1/gpx.xsd).

 In a nutshell, a GPX file contains a "track", which contains one or more "track segments", which contain the actual "track points".
 Each track point includes the GPS coordinates (latitude, longitude, elevation) plus an optional timing data.
-Whether or not the GPX file includes this timing data, is the main difference between a GPX *route* and a GPX *ride*.
+Whether or not the GPX file includes this timing data, is the main difference between a GPX *ride* and a GPX *route*.
+A GPX route is typically created using a mapping app, such as RideWithGps or Strava, while a GPX ride is typically created by a bike computer or a cycling app during an actual activity.

 Below you can see a clip from a GPX ride showing the general structure of the data: